Melapress/wp-security-audit-log/readme.txt

 * Easily [create your custom alerts](https://www.wpsecurityauditlog.com/support-documentation/create-custom-alerts-wordpress-audit-trail/) to monitor additional functionality
 * Developer tools including the logging of all HTTP GET and POST requests
 * Integration with WhatIsMyIpAddress.com so you can get all information about an IP address with just a mouse click
-* Limit who can view the WordPress audit trail by either users or roles
+* Limit who can view the WordPress activity log by either users or roles
 * Limit who can manage the plugin by either users or roles
 * Configurable WordPress dashboard widget highlighting the most recent critical activity
 * Configurable WordPress security audit trail data retention